-Traveling can be challenging to maintain healthy behaviors, especially when kids are along for the ride.
-Here is a healthy road trip food list that is sure to please both kids and adults alike.
+Road trip food can be a really big challenge when it comes to health.
+This is especially true when kids are along for the ride.
+Here is a healthy road trip food list as well as a road trip snack list that is sure to please both kids and adults alike.

 Why Eat Healthy On Vacation?

 Research shows that even single indulgences may be damaging to the body.
+If you end up taking lots of trips, the toll on your health racks up.
 So, what to do?
-Do your best to eat sensible, but do allow an occasional treat if it makes your trip memorable.
+Do your best to eat sensibly, but do allow an occasional treat if it makes your trip memorable.
+Road trip food can be among the worst for health because gas stations and restaurants are often full of fried foods and sugary, processed foods.

 Road food for sports